Jeach/jeach-log4node/README.md

 This is a fork of the [log4js-node](https://github.com/log4js-node/log4js-node) project.

-I'm not trying to compete with this library going forward or anything like that.
+I'm not trying to compete with the original library or anything like that.
 I just thought it was the closest thing to Log4J which I am accustomed to.
 The real reason I forked it is because I believe that method and line number tracking in log prints are crucial.
 I can't figure out why they have yet support for it, but they don't.
 So I decided to simply add it and make it public for anyone that requires the same.

 So now, if you want to use the following pattern: